 - Most dogs will start to bear some weight on the limb within a couple of days after the surgery.
 Within 2 weeks your pet should bear a moderate amount of weight on the limb.
 By 2 months after surgery full weight-bearing resumes.

-- Your pet should be examined 2 weeks and 6 weeks after surgery to ensure that the hip is healing well.
-At 4 months after surgery and annually, examinations and radiographs should be done to ensure that the hip is still stable and the implants are not loosening.
+- Your pet should be examined 2 weeks, 8 weeks and 12 weeks after surgery to ensure that the hip is healing well.
+Annually, examinations and radiographs should be done to ensure that the hip is still stable and the implants are not loosening.

 - As with any surgery, complications may arise.
 Even though rare, anesthetic death can occur.
 With the use of modern anesthetic protocols and extensive monitoring devices (blood pressure, EKG, pulse oxymetry, inspiratory and expiratory carbon dioxide levels, and respiration rate), the risk of problems with anesthesia is minimal.